The following topics provide instructions for installing BMC Server Automation components on a Microsoft Windows platform for the first time.

 Before installing BMC Server Automation on Windows, ensure that you have performed the following tasks:

-Ensure that you have set up a database for use by BMC Server Automation, as discussed in Setting up a SQL Server database and user for BMC Server Automation or Setting up an Oracle database for BMC Server Automation.
+Ensure that you have set up a database for use by BMC Server Automation, as discussed in Setting up an Oracle database for BMC Server Automation and Setting up a SQL Server database and user for BMC Server Automation.

 To know the default installation location of various BMC Server Automation components, see Default installation location for components.

-(For Windows 2012 only) Run each installation file as an Administrator so that the file server path can be created successfully.
+(For Windows 2012 only) You must ensure that you run each installation file as an Administrator so that the file server path can be created successfully.

 To run the installation file as an administrator, right-click the installation file and click Run As Administrator.
 If you do not run the installation file as an Administrator, you must create the file server path manually before running it.